 Steven Dutch, Natural and Applied Sciences, University of Wisconsin - Green Bay

 These are Schlegel Nets; that is, one face (usually the one with the most edges) has been selected as a base and the polyhedron flattened into a plane within the enclosing polygon.
+In graph theory, the exterior of the polygon is considered the face.
 To help with identifying faces, they are color-coded as follows:

 Not an official UW Green Bay site